About This Chapter

 In this video, we will cover the steps involved in organizing an essay.
 We'll talk about titles, introductory paragraphs, concluding paragraphs, main points, transition statements and editing.

-4. Evaluating Reasoning in an Essay or Article
+4. How to Structure Sentences in an Essay

 5. How to Structure Paragraphs in an Essay

 When structuring a paragraph, you shouldn't just go throwing together a few sentences.
 The sentences that make up a paragraph should all flow together and represent the same topic to make up a strong paragraph.
 This video explains how to put together your sentences and paragraphs to maximize their impact.

 6. How to Structure an Argument in Your Essay